arduino/docs-content/content/hardware/04.pro/miscellaneous/lora-gateway/tutorials/getting-started/content.md

 Click "Save changes".

-After all the setup you could see the Gateway status being "Connected"
+After finishing the setup you could see the Gateway status being "Connected"

 ![](assets/ttn-gateway-connected.png)